cloudblue/connect-python-openapi-client/docs/guide.rst

 Create a client instance
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To use *connect-api-client* first of all you have to create an instance of the ``ConnectClient`` object:
+To use *connect-openapi-client* first of all you have to create an instance of the ``ConnectClient`` object:

 .. code-block:: python